AI Video Extend Loses Style, Color, or Character

 3. Character anchor lost across the cut

-The first clip rendered a specific face / hairstyle / outfit.
-The extension regenerates the same character from scratch, with only one frame of guidance, and produces a slightly different person.
+The first clip rendered a specific face, hairstyle, or outfit.
+Extend regenerates the same character with only one frame of guidance and produces a slightly different person.

 How to spot it: Freeze-frame at the cut.
-Compare facial structure, hair color, and clothing 1 frame before and 1 frame after.
+Compare facial structure, hair color, and clothing one frame before and one frame after.
 Drift here is character-anchor loss.

-Some tools render the original at high quality and the extension at a faster preview tier by default.
-The model is technically different and produces different output.
+Some tools render the original at high quality and the extension at a faster/cheaper model by default.
+The two segments are technically different models and produce different output.
+Common mismatches as of June 2026: Runway Gen-4.5 vs Gen-4 Turbo vs the older Gen-3 Alpha Turbo; Kling 3.0 (O3) vs 2.x, and Pro vs Standard within a version.

-How to spot it: Check whether the extension UI defaults to “Fast” or “Standard” while the original was “HQ”.
+How to spot it: Check whether the Extend dialog defaulted to a faster/cheaper model or a “Standard” tier while the original was on the flagship or “Pro” tier.
 Match them.

 5. Reference image not carried forward

 You did image-to-video for clip 1 using a reference.
-For the extension, the reference is dropped — the tool only has the last video frame.
+For the extension, the reference is dropped and the tool only has the last video frame.

-How to spot it: Look at the extension dialog.
-If there is no reference-image slot or it is empty, the style anchor from clip 1 is gone.
+How to spot it: Look at the Extend dialog.
+If there is no reference-image slot, or it is empty, the style anchor from clip 1 is gone.

 Shortest path to fix